Charmy2390/Charmy2390/README.md

 # The Opportunist Recruiter
 Hi there, I’m [Kritika Kapoor](https://www.linkedin.com/in/kritika-kapoor-84a37653/) 👋

 I am a Tech Recruiter from Dublin, Ireland.
+I love building the technical team for my businesses.
+In return, they deliver great products and services to customers.

 ### Overview
 - My favourites